vackosar/vackosar.github.io/_drafts/2022-05-14-neural-compression.md

 - as of 2022-05 seems unpractical - slow, small compression improvement
   - could be practical as a side effect of other computation
 - note that lossy compression of images and video seem more likely applied
-- you can get more overview of the field [this paper](https://arxiv.org/pdf/2202.06533.pdf)
+- more overview of the field in [this paper](https://arxiv.org/pdf/2202.06533.pdf)